 Most EV owners charge their vehicles at home or the workplace the majority of the time.
-At home it’s advisable to get a specialized unit installed which you can get from a variety of suppliers.
+At home it’s advisable to get a specialised unit installed which you can get from a variety of suppliers.
 There are often government subsidies and grants available (depending on circumstances).
 Chargemaster, Rolec, and Pod Point for example all offer home EV charging units.
-Have a look at our EV Charge Point Installer tool to find companies that supply and fit chargers at home.
-Alternatively, you can find a list of workplace installers here.

 Another option is to use a public charging point for additional backup and/or to increase journey distances.
 Public charging networks are constantly expanding and offer an alternative to charging at work or home for EV users.

 Some points are completely free to use once an RFID card has been obtained or an account has been set up on a smartphone app.
 Others incorporate the cost of use into a subscription, while others still can operate on a pay-as-you-go basis – either via an app or by using a contactless credit or debit card.

 Visit our Public Charging Networks page to find out more information, with guides available for each of the UK’s main public networks.

 Do you need special equipment to charge an EV from home?